What is an ovulation test AKA LH test/OPK?

 The hormone you are testing for when using ovulation tests or OPKs is luitinizing hormone (LH) which is the hormone that peaks just before ovulation.
 The peak in LH may only last a short amount of time so it is important that we catch that surge and get our positive test.
 When I first started using OPKs I would test in the morning which is what the instructions said to do.
-My cycle were quite long and I became a bit obsessed about missing my LH surge so I started peeing on them morning and evening as well.
-Every single cycle that I ovulated the OPKs would be negative in the morning and positive in the evening the day before I ovulated.
+My cycles were quite long and I became a bit obsessed about missing my LH surge so I bought a bundle of cheap LH tests and started peeing on them every morning and evening from cycle day 10.
+Every cycle the OPKs would be negative in the morning and positive in the evening the day before I ovulated.
 It seemed that for me they worked better in the evening.
-I would not drink anything from around 4pm and hold my urine for 2-3 hours so it was nice and concentrated and then do the test.
+I would not drink anything from around 4pm and hold my urine for 2-3 hours so it was nice and concentrated and then do the test around 6-7pm.
 I caught my surge every cycle.
-I have friends who told me that OPKs never worked for them so I suggested peeing on them in the evening and it seemed to work for them too.
+I have friends who told me that OPKs never worked for them so I suggested using them in the evening and it seemed to work for them too.
 It turns out that our levels of LH increase throughout the day from morning to evening so this method makes sense.

 How long after the LH surge does ovulation occur?

-This depends on the individual but it is usually 12 to 24 hours after it has reached the threshold level.
+This depends on the individual a woman usually ovulates 12 to 24 hours after LH has has reached its threshold level.

 How long do ovulation tests stay positive?

-I found that my ovulation tests were positive for up to 24 hours but the surge can last a varying degree of time.
+I found that for me, ovulation tests stay positive for up to 24 hours but the surge can last a varying degree of time depending on the individual.
 It can last just a few hours and for those women that this happens to, OPKs may not work for them if the test at the wrong time.